sportdb/sport.db/sportdb-catalogs/README.md

 That's it.

 ## License

-The `sportdb-config` scripts are dedicated to the public domain.
+The `sportdb-catalogs` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.